By : Quentin - Categories : Histoires de vêtements

 Denime

 The Lot.
-221 Big E Model showcases the expertise of Denime and is a highly faithful reproduction of the early 1960s, an iconic period marked by the introduction of the "Big E" label.
+221 Big E Model showcases Denime's expertise and serves as a highly faithful reproduction of the early 1960s, a defining period marked by the introduction of the famous Big E tab.
 This model highlights a classic and comfortable silhouette, preserving the balance and proportions characteristic of vintage jeans from that era.

 DENIME BIG E DETAIL DENIME BIG E DENIME BIG E RED TAB